alessandroperilli/APW_Nodes/README.md

 This node offers a list of preset resolutions for all local image generation models supported by APW for ComfyUI: Black Forest Labs FLUX.1, Stability AI Stable Diffusion 3.5, XL, and 1.5.

-The resolutions are organized by number of megapixels, as multiple models can generate 2 megapixel images.
+The resolutions are organized by number of megapixels rather than by model as FLUX and SD3.5 are capable of generating both 1MP and 2MP images.

 The user can also set a custom resolution.